-This is a simple reminder to travel safely for Thanksgiving 2023, as today, Wednesday, November 22, 2023 will be the busiest day of travel of the year.
+This is a simple reminder to travel safely for Thanksgiving, as today, Wednesday, November 26, 2025 is expected to be one of the busiest — if not the busiest — days of travel of the year.
 Be careful out there, as some potential hazards may await you during your travels.

-The following message was posted at the official Twitter — er…X — account of the Federal Aviation Administration of the United States:
+The following message was posted at the official Twitter — er…X — account of the Federal Aviation Administration of the United States back in 2023:

 Today is the busiest day for air travel this Thanksgiving week!
 If you’re on one of the more than 49,000 expected flights, check with your airline for flight status before you leave home.
 Get other tips to prepare for your trip at faa.gov/holiday-travel. #Thanksgiving2023